Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 If components are contained in both SBOMs, then the dependsON lists for them will be merged so that no information will be lost.

-If a VEX section is contained, it will be merged as well, for details see merge-vex section
+If a VEX section is contained in the SBOMs, it will be merged as well, for details see merge-vex section.
+If a SBOM and a vex, instead of two SBOMs, are provided, the vex will be integrated into the sbom.

 ## merge-vex

-This command requires two input files, a SBOM and a VEX file that shell be merged.
+This command requires two vex files as inputs, that shell be merged.
-The VEX file needs to be compatible with the SBOM.

-If the SBOM does not contain a VEX file, the VEX file simply be added to the SBOM.
+The content of the `vulnerabilities` field of the second SBOM is merged into the first, other fields of the second SBOM are ignored.
+Fields besides `vulnerabilities` in the first vex submitted will remain unchanged in the result.

-If the SBOM already contains a VEX section, the two VEX files are merged uniquely.
+The two lists of vulnerabilities are merged uniquely.
 In the case of duplicate entries, the ratings will be merged.
 Should two ratings of the same method contain a different rating, the newer one will be kept.
+The entries of the `affects` field are uniquely combined.

 ## set